 Any person or organisation that undertakes fundraising must register as a fundraiser unless they are exempt from registration.

-If you are not sure whether you should be registered as a fundraiser, contact us or your solicitor.
+If you are unsure whether you should be registered as a fundraiser, please seek independent, professional legal advice.